ZONT3/tts-deck-generator/README.md

 # TTS Deck Generator

-Python tools for generating decks and uploading into game save
+Python tools for generating decks and uploading into the game's save

 ## Usage